MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Introduction

-\paragraph{Retrieval-Independent Annotations} Existing training and evaluation sets are oriented to ``extractive'' QA, providing specific passages and passage-dependent answer annotations \citep{clark2020tydi, lewis2019mlqa, artetxe2019cross, liu2019xqa}.
+\respace \paragraph{Retrieval-Independent Annotations} Existing training and evaluation sets are oriented to ``extractive'' QA, providing specific passages and passage-dependent answer annotations \citep{clark2020tydi, lewis2019mlqa, artetxe2019cross, liu2019xqa}.
 These types of annotations are of limited use with varying retrieval systems, knowledge graph approaches, and even generative approaches because the answers are tied to the particular phrasing of their passage.
 Translating annotations from English passages may also introduce ``translationese artifacts" as the translation is implicitly influenced by the original English structure \citep{artetxe2020translation}.
 These artifacts render the task easier for methods relying on English supervision or machine translation techniques.
 As we shall discuss in \Cref{collection}, the \mkqa{} collection procedure yields primarily entity and structured ``atomic" answer types.
 We contend retrieval-independent (and particularly entity-oriented) annotations minimize the risk of translation artifacts, and remove limitations on the underlying QA approach.

-\paragraph{Linguistic Diversity} Lastly, \mkqa{} has broad linguistic diversity, covering 26 languages and dialects from 14 language family branches.
-A language from our dataset is the native language to around half of the world's population, and more than 90\% of the world's population live in a country where one of these languages is an official language (see Section~\ref{sec:languageselection} for more details).
+\respace \paragraph{Linguistic Diversity} Lastly, \mkqa{} has broad linguistic diversity, covering 26 languages and dialects from 14 language family branches.
+Languages from \mkqa{} cover half of the world populations' native language, and more than 90\% of the world population lives in a country where one of these languages is an official language (see Section~\ref{sec:languageselection} for more details).
 It is to our knowledge both the largest and most linguistically diverse open-domain QA evaluation set currently available (see Tables~\ref{evalset-comparison} and \ref{tbl:languages}).

+\respace \paragraph{} \mkqa{} makes two important contributions to the field of multilingual question answering: \begin{itemize}\itemsep0em \item Our \textit{answer collection procedure} renders the evaluation set highly reliable, independent, and unbiased towards the QA technique used.
+This unique setup allows us to fairly compare the performance of techniques as distinct as knowledge graph-based, dense and sparse retrieval and generative QA techniques on a large number of languages (see \Cref{experiments}). \item Our dataset provides \textit{fully aligned} examples in the largest yet number of typologically diverse languages, enabling comparable evaluation across many languages. \end{itemize} \respace